Why Not? (song): Composition and lyrics

 Billboard described the song as "shapeshifting".
-The song is an uptempo electropop, electroclash and funk song with influences of future bass.
+The song is an uptempo electropop, deep house and funk song with influences of future bass.
 In a press release members of the group said the lyrics of the song are about "pursuing freedom and individualistic self".

 Music video

 The music video for the song was released on the same day as the song.
 The video amassed over 2.3 million views in its first 24 hours of release.
-As of June 26, 2021, the music video has more than 35 million views between the upload on Loona's YouTube channel and the upload on 1TheK's YouTube channel.
+As of July 2023, the music video has more than 48 million views between the upload on Loona's YouTube channel and the upload on 1TheK's YouTube channel.

 Synopsis

 The visuals of the music video were described as "celestial" and "mystical".
-The members are seen dancing in the middle of trashed grocery store, on the surface of the moon, and skipping in circles around a fire as the Earth looms behind them.
+The members are seen dancing in the middle of trashed grocery store, on the surface of the Moon, and skipping in circles around a fire as the Earth looms behind them.
 The girls later return to Earth to float through fields filled with levitating orbs, dance on ceilings rimmed in neon, and joyfully run through clouds of colorful chalk.